bitcoinj/httpseed/README.md

 that are exporting stats and knobs in the server.
 Find the cartographer folder and select the "Console" item.

 Now you can see various stats.
 The bold / yellow highlighted lines are variables that can be modified.
 You can plot graphs of the ones that are changing by right clicking and selecting Visualise.
+From this screen you can also submit manual recrawl requests.
+Include both IP address and port when doing so.

 Possible future features
 ========================